bonfire-networks/bonfire-app/docs/DEPLOY.md

 - `pid`            Prints the operating system PID of the running system via a remote command
 - `version`        Prints the release name and version to be booted

-There are some useful database-related release tasks under `EctoSparkles.ReleaseTasks.` that can be run in an `iex` console (which you get to with `make rel.shell` followed by `bin/bonfire remote`, assuming the app is already running):
+There are some useful database-related release tasks under `EctoSparkles.Migrator.` that can be run in an `iex` console (which you get to with `make rel.shell` followed by `bin/bonfire remote`, assuming the app is already running):

 - `migrate` runs all up migrations
 - `rollback(step)` roll back to step X